 Was the Civil War About Slavery?

-Other major factors included “how many votes each party would get depending on whether a state was slave or free”, issues of economics (issues of economics between North and South, between States, between slaver and slave, and between wage worker and employer, etc), and thus issues of class (if the black slave is not the lowest class, then the lowest class is a poor person of any color, which means the poor rural white and poor rural black would be equally in the lowest class, both the “wage slave” of the citied Northern Bourbon Democrat Liberal or Classical Republican Conservative).
+Other major factors for the start of the Civil War that aren’t directly related to slavery included: “how many votes each party would get depending on whether a state was slave or free,” issues of economics (issues of economics between North and South, between States, between slaver and slave, and between wage worker and employer, etc), and thus issues of class (the idea held by some social conservatives in the South being: if the black slave is not the lowest class, then the lowest class is a poor person of any color, which meant the poor rural white and poor rural black would be equally in the lowest class, both then subject to being the “wage slave” of the modernizing citied Northern Bourbon Democrat Liberal and Classical Republican Conservative).

-Those major factors aside, and those I just noted are MAJOR, there is also just the general difference between a rural region and citied region in any era and in any nation.
+All those factors aside, there is also just the general difference between a rural region and citied region in any era and in any nation (a factor that always causes tension in any nation in history).

-Thus in a way, we can say the Civil War was about issues of social, economic, and political inequality surrounding the issues of chattel slavery, wage slavery, Manifest Destiney (which would have expanded the slavocracy), and expansion (and not “just about slavery”).
+The Civil War was about issues of social, economic, and political inequality surrounding the issues of chattel slavery, wage slavery, economic oppression, and rights related to Manifest Destiney (which would have expanded the slavocracy) and expansion (and not “just about slavery”).

 With that said, no matter how we phrase it, all these factors relate back to slave power, slave culture, the slave economy, and forms of prejudice (so while it wasn’t “just about slavery”, we can truly never disconnect the war from that central issue or its ethical or moral factors).